14 Top-Rated Hiking Trails In Washington State

 Wildlife is abundant with chipmunks, marmots, pika, deer, mountain goats, and even the occasional bear.

-#6 Enchantments Traverse, Okanogan-Wenatchee National Forest, Alpine Lakes Wilderness
+#6 Enchantments Traverse, Okanogan-Wenatchee National Forest, Alpine Lakes Wilderness, Washington

 The Enchantments Traverse is an epic 23.6-mile, point-to-point path near Leavenworth, WA, in the Okanogan-Wenatchee National Forest.
-This route is for experienced adventurers and is used for hiking, rock climbing, camping, and backpacking.
+This beautiful hike is for experienced adventurers and is used for hiking, rock climbing, camping, and backpacking.
 A Discover Pass is required to park and no dogs are allowed.

 A permit is required to camp in this area.
 They are distributed months in advance and competition to acquire one is fierce.